 Only Scaffold When Necessary!

 Now, Teacher B’s scaffold isn’t necessarily bad.
-If a student is really struggling to get started, they might need that kind of structure.
+If a student is really, really struggling to get started, they might need that kind of structure.
 That’s when you’d would bring the scaffold out!
 Only scaffold when it’s necessary.
 Then lose the scaffold as quickly as you can.

 A scaffold is never the goal.
 Scaffolds are meant to lead students farther than they could otherwise go.
 In this example, the scaffold held students back.
+In this case, the teacher started and ended with a scaffold.
+The graphic organizer was the final product.
+But graphic organizers, like all scaffolds, must lead somewhere.